Seal school prospectus photos 107 anna smith

 Christian Distinctiveness

-The Inspire Academy Movement comprises three schools, with Seal CE Primary being distinguished as a church school.
+The Inspire Academy Movement comprises four schools, with Seal CE Primary and Rusthall St Paul's CE Primary being distinguished as church schools.

-Seal, as a church school, embodies a distinct Christian vision propelled by a robust leadership team and overseen by the School Improvement Lead within the Trust.
+Seal and Rusthall, as church schools, embodies a distinct Christian vision propelled by a robust leadership team and overseen by the School Improvement Lead within the Trust.
 Throughout the Trust, dedicated leaders tirelessly ensure that the Christian vision permeates every aspect of the school—informing its provision, nurturing relationships, and steering outcomes—to ultimately foster an environment where all individuals can flourish.

 SIAMS